Abhishek7022/Kubernetes/README.md

 # DevOps
 To new beginnings!!
-All about devops from Abhishek's perspective
+Making sense of kubernetes and DevOps from a unique perspective..